≡ Menu

 And while…

-It’s fair to say that the “Rat Terrier” is unlike any other dog breed out there, one should acknowledge the fact that this little guy is definitely a “mixed-breed” dog.
-Developed from many breeds such as the Italian Greyhound, Whippet, Miniature Pinscher, Beagle, and the Chihuahua.
+It’s fair to say that the “Rat Terrier” is unlike any other dog breed; one should acknowledge that this little guy is a “mixed-breed” dog.
+They were developed from many species, such as the Italian Greyhound, Whippet, Miniature Pinscher, Beagle, and Chihuahua.
+This is probably why the American Kennel Club didn’t decide to fully recognize the Rat Terrier until 2013, despite these little guys being around for centuries!

 Physical Characteristics